Volunteer for a Committee

 What are the Benefits of Volunteering?

 Association involvement establishes that you care about your profession and your community.
 Serving on a committee is a great way to enhance your professional growth and provide service to your peers.
-Research shows that the people who work on association committees are: better informed - better networked - better prepared to act on trends and regulation impacting their business.
+Research shows that members who are involved in association committees are: better informed, better networked, and better prepared to act on trends and regulations impacting their business.

 What is the Volunteer Process?

-Some Committees are limited in number of appointments available.
-The Professional Standards Committees & Grievance Committees require specific experience.
+- Some Committees are limited in the number of appointments available.
+The Professional Standards Committee & Grievance Committee requires specific experience.
 Affiliate members may serve on Community Involvement, Professional Development, and Young Professionals Network.

-Here is a list of our current committees and descriptions of what they do for the association and on the behalf of members.
+Current committees and descriptions of what they do for the association and on the behalf of members:

 Promote the name REALTOR® and the Association through community involvement and by raising awareness among members of volunteer opportunities.

-Regularly monitor yearly income and expenditures, recommend the annual budget and oversee the organization's assets in order to insure the fiscal soundness of the Association.
+Regularly monitor yearly income and expenditures, recommend the annual budget, and oversee the organization's assets to ensure the fiscal soundness of the Association.